Highlights from the celebration of the NIU men's soccer team's 1-0 win over Western Michigan

 A heart for the players.

-Talk to anyone who knows Northern Illinois Head Men's Soccer Coach Eric Luzzi, and those two points surface almost immediately.
+Talk to anyone who knows seventh-year NIU Head Men's Soccer Coach Eric Luzzi, and those two points surface almost immediately.

 "Eric is a guy that cares about his players," were among the first words to come from Northwestern coach Tim Lenahan on hearing that Luzzi had been named the eighth head coach in NIU history.